DSP-e-learn/e-learn/e-learn-README.txt

    - see published PD for the Course
    - reports

+- site admin workflow
+   + approve trainers
+   - reports

 - course
    - add video field and player?
    - add images and make a slidehsow of them

 - quiz creation - clear most of fields in edit tab
 + grant access to Course after product that referensed it was bought
-+ take access to Course after sertain period of time (48 hours for example, 5 min in development)
++ revoke access to Course after sertain period of time (48 hours for example, 5 min in development)

 + features
 - terms
 - theme
 - search
+- multilanguage